ovishesh/JHack-Construct-2/5. Publishing as a Website/README.md

 # Publishing as a Website
 Exporting Construct game into a website using Microsoft azure

-* Before beginning ensure that you have activated your student access to azure be following the fourth session
+* Before beginning ensure that you have activated your student access to azure by following the fourth session

 ## Lets Begin
   1. Open a web browser